ODA Fee Guide, Dental Costs Explained

 - 93341 – Orthodontic treatment (fee entered is the value of the treatment plan being predetermined): Independent Consideration.

-Payments can be made in installments during the course of clear aligner treatment, which usually ranges from 3 to 12 months depending on the difficulty of your case.
+Payments can be made in installments during the course of clear aligner treatment, which usually ranges from 3 to 12 months.

 Invisalign clear aligner orthodontic treatment is sometimes covered through enhanced dental insurance plans.
 Be sure to find out from your dental insurance plan provider how much you are eligible for before going ahead with dental treatment.
 Your dentist can help you submit a predetermination to your dental insurance.